langdon/summit-2015-lab-15812/labs/chapter1.md

 CMD ["/run-apache.sh"]
 ```

-Here you can see in the *FROM* command that we are pulling a RHEL 7.1 base image that we are going to install Docker on.
-We are also using a local yum repo, well, local to this environment.
+Here you can see in the `FROM` command that we are pulling a RHEL 7.1 base image that we are going to build on.
+We are also using a local yum repo that is local to this environment.
 We are doing this because we are in a disconnected lab environment.
 However, the way RHEL images normally get access to content is by inheriting the subscriptions that are on the host they are running on.
-Next we update the container and install *httpd*.
-You will notice here that we have an additional command "cat /new-hosts >> /etc/hosts".
+Next we update the container and install `httpd`.
+You will notice here that we have an additional command `cat /new-hosts >> /etc/hosts`.
 The reason for this is simply to provide name resolution.
 Why do we do it on two lines?
 Well, we have to make the change for each layer.
-Finally, we modify the index.html file, *EXPOSE* port 80 which allows traffic into the container and start the container with a a *CMD* of *run-apache.sh".
+Finally, we modify the index.html file, `EXPOSE` port 80 which allows traffic into the container and start the container with a a `CMD` of `run-apache.sh`.

 ## Build an Image